hpware/adguard-block-list/README.md

 <br>NOTE: If there is any errors, ignore and go back to disable the encryption if needed.

-If you think that this documentation is not right or compelete?
+If you think that this README is not right or incomplete?
 You can open a Github Issue or Email [issues+adgdocs@yuanhau.com](mailto:issues+adgdocs@yuanhau.com)